Christchurch City Council: Current composition

-Organisational support

-The day-to-day administration of the City of Christchurch is carried out by a large team of Council staff.
-Indeed, in everyday usage, the term the council is extended to include not just the Mayor and Councillors, but the entire local civil service.
+Chief executive

 The professional head of the civil service is the chief executive, who is appointed by the council under contract for up to five years.
 The chief executive is assisted by a team of general managers, who each have an individualised portfolio.

 In early July 2013, CEO Tony Marryatt was put on indefinite leave on full pay over the council losing its accreditation with International Accreditation New Zealand (IANZ) to issue building consents, one of council's core functions.
 General manager Jane Parfitt was appointed acting CEO.
 Karleen Edwards was chief executive from June 2014 to June 2019.
 In July 2019, she was succeeded by Dawn Baxendale.
 Baxendale resigned in November 2023, and was replaced by Mary Richardson on an interim basis.

-List of chief executives (Note: The title of chief executive replaced the previous title of general manager, which in turn replaced the original title of town clerk.)